danielshervheim/TinyPaint/readme.md

 ## To-do

 ##### Update OpenGL drawing method
 Currently, TinyPaint uses the rather archaic `glDrawPixels()` function for drawing the pixels to the screen via OpenGL.
-Eventually I would like to update this to the more modern textured quad, fragment/vertex shader approach.
+Eventually I would like to update this to the more modern textured quad/fragment/vertex shader approach.

-##### Improve filter application times
-I would also like to implement multi-threading during filter application.
-The convolution filters especially would benefit from some parallelization I think.

-##### Make `kernel` a struct type
-Include the radius and edgeLength as members, and make `kernel_new`, `kernel_destroy`, and `kernel_set_value(x, y)` methods.

-##### General cleanup
-Simplify messy code, clarify variable names, write more thorough comments, etc etc